REACH FOR THE BRASS RING

 (previously published in Voice Magazine, Official Journal of the Tennessee Walking Horse Breeders' & Exhibitors' Association)

 The telephone rings and the caller is inquiring about a gaited pleasure horse for trail riding.
-She claims she is not too particular and doesn't really have any preferences, but desires a good looking animal and only wants to spend about $1,500.
-I tell her that I have a handsome 3-yr-old black gelding that fits that description.
-She says he sounds nice, be she prefers a mare.
-I tell her that I have a 3-yr-old black mare, also.
-She prefers something a little older with a little more experience.
-Okay, I say, I also have an 8-yr-old black mare.
-She wants to know how tall the mare is, and I respond that she's 15 hands tall.
+She claims she is not too particular and doesn't really have any preferences, doesn’t care what breed or gender, not particular about age or height, but she desires a good looking animal and only wants to spend about $1,500.
+I tell her that I have a really pretty 3-yr-old black mare that fits that description.
+She says that the mare sounds nice, and after asking forty questions about her, she finally decides that she prefers a gelding.

-She tells me that she is really looking for a horse that is 16 hands.
+She tells me that she is really looking for a horse that is 16 hands tall.

-I tell her that I have a 12-yr-old gaited mare, gentle and smooth, sorrel with a blazed face and stockings that is 16 hands tall but no papers for $1,500.
-She says the mare sounds nice and wants to know what kind of gait she has -- does she have a big, reaching back and a high-stepping front end?
+I tell her that I have a 12-yr-old gaited gelding, gentle and smooth, sorrel with a blazed face and stockings that is 16 hands tall but not registered for $1,500.
+She says the gelding sounds nice and wants to know what kind of gait he has -- does he have a big, reaching back and a high-stepping front end?
 Oh, and a deep shaking head nod?

-Did I just imagine that she said she didn't have any preferences?
+Did I just imagine that this caller said that she didn't have any preferences?

-Well, I tell her, the mare is "trail priced" and consequently, "trail" quality, with a pretty good way of going, considering she is barefoot.
-She is smooth as glass and even with no shoes, her front end looks promising.
-I tell her that she could always experiment with toe weights and enhance what the mare has naturally.
+Well, I tell her, the horse is "trail priced" and consequently, "trail" quality, with a pretty good way of going, considering that he is barefoot.
+He is as smooth as glass and even with no shoes, his front end looks promising.
+I tell her that she could always experiment with keg shoes and enhance what the gelding has naturally.

 She guesses what she really wants is a REGISTERED Tennessee Walking Horse, one that already has these qualities barefoot.
 I break the news gently that she may have to spend a bit more than $1,500.
-She thinks she could maybe scrape up more money and decides that actually, she thinks she is probably going to need a 16 hand golden palomino mare by Pride's Generator, with 4 white stockings, blazed face, white mane and tail and blue eyes.
-The mare must also possess a big, reaching back end, a "top rail" front end, nice head shake, a great personality and love to be around people.
-She prefers it to be push button on commands, canter from a standstill, jump fences, sidepass, run barrels and poles, swim and work cattle.
+She thinks she could maybe scrape up more money and decides that actually, she thinks she is probably going to need a 16 hand 8-year-old golden palomino gelding by Pride's Generator, with 4 white stockings, blazed face, white mane and tail and blue eyes.
+This horse must also possess a big, reaching back end, a "top rail" front end, nice head shake, a great personality and love to be around people.
+She prefers it to be push button on commands, canter from a standstill, jump fences, side pass, run barrels and poles, swim and work cattle.
 It doesn't HAVE to be a show horse, but it would be nice if it could win an occasional plantation class here or there and maybe she would be willing to pay $2000.

 My mind begins to wander from this telephone conversation as I suddenly have strong suspicion that there really IS life on other planets, although I'm not so sure it's INTELLIGENT life.
 My thoughts reluctantly return to Earth and I quietly and patiently explain that a horse of that caliber is probably going to cost a few THOUSAND more dollars, and be a little difficult to locate.